Writing for your website is different to writing for print because people read differently online.

 Website copy is all about having a conversation, not giving a lecture.

 - Use the active voice, rather than the passive voice, because it’s less formal.
 To spot the passive voice, look out for any “to be” words (am, is, are, etc) or “by” towards the end of your sentence – “The shoe was chewed by the dog” is with a passive voice, whereas “The dog chewed the shoe” is with an active voice.

 - Use the first person (I or we), not the third person (s/he or they).
 If there is only one of you, don’t be afraid to use “I” – you are your business’s best selling point, so make sure people know that it is you, and only you, who they will be lucky enough to get.

 - Use the present tense wherever possible – it might not be what you were taught at school, but it makes your copy more natural.

 (If you’re a bit of a grammar geek (like me), read this wonderful article that goes into the active and passive voice in more detail.)

 4 Include the most relevant information at the top of your content.

 This applies to the whole page and to separate sections or paragraphs.

-Use an H2 headline to describe the content in your page, and an H3 headline to describe the content in your paragraph or section.
+Use an H1 headline to describe the content in your page, and an H2 headline to describe the content in section.
+If your section breaks down into smaller points, use H3.
 The clearer the information in your heading, the more likely your visitor will read on.

 5 Break up your website copy.